 Hall named the moons Phobos and Deimos.
 In a nod to Gulliver’s Travels, a crater on Deimos was named Swift after the writer himself, a tribute as remarkable as the premonition that inspired it.

-7 Looking Backward: 2000–1887 By Edward Bellamy
+7 Looking Backward: 2000–1887 by Edward Bellamy

 They acquire all the products and services necessary to lead a comfortable life, depending on the buyer’s situation.
 Although not exactly the same as the present day, it’s still with remarkable foresight that Bellamy created this concept—now adopted by banks all over the world.
 And to think that far ahead in the late 1880s was something only a very forward-thinking individual could conceive.
 That, or a time traveler.

-5 From The Earth To The Moon By Jules Verne
+5 From the Earth to the Moon by Jules Verne

 But to predict something a whole century before it actually happened, and in 1865 no less, a time when plumbing wasn’t even a regular fixture in most residences?
 That’s a feat that can only be credited back to revolutionary author Jules Verne, the father of modern science fiction.
 In his book From the Earth to the Moon, Verne predicted the Moon landing, sparking interest in space travel across the world.
-Aside from the sheer improbability of such a prediction so early on in human technology, there are some parallels that are simply disturbing.
+Aside from the sheer improbability of such a prediction so early on in human technology, some parallels are simply disturbing.

 Verne’s main character believes he can shoot a cannon all the way to the Moon and, despite skepticism, raises enough funds to have the rocket built.
-Amazingly, the result looks a lot like the real-life Apollo capsule, even containing enough space to hold three people—just like the real one built over 100 years into the future.
+Amazingly, the result looks a lot like the real-life Apollo capsule, even containing enough space to hold three people—just like the real one built over 100 years in the future.
 In the book, this launch cannon was named Columbiad by the main character, and as you’ll know, the real-life command module was later dubbed the Columbia—a probable nod to Verne’s literary work.

 Another of Verne’s astounding premonitions is that of location.
 As if dictating real life, Texas and Florida fight over who gets to launch the cannon, eventually settling on Florida as the launch site, while Texas gets the command center.

-4 Debt Of Honor By Tom Clancy
+4 Debt of Honor by Tom Clancy

-When Condoleezza Rice, then the national security adviser for the Bush administration, claimed after 9/11 that no one could have predicted an attack involving aircraft, it was very much a proverbial foot-in-the-mouth scenario because long before the 9/11 attacks happened, Tom Clancy predicted a similar act of terrorism in his 1994 thriller novel Debt of Honor.
+When Condoleezza Rice, then the national security adviser for the Bush administration, claimed after rel=”noopener” target=”_blank”9/11 that no one could have predicted an attack involving aircraft, it was very much a proverbial foot-in-the-mouth scenario because long before the 9/11 attacks happened, Tom Clancy predicted a similar act of terrorism in his 1994 thriller novel Debt of Honor.